kant/Informant/README.md

 An admin will then review the changes and merge them in.
 At some point your changes will make it into a release if they're approved!

-#### ⚠️ Attention contributors: there's currently a signing issue
+**⚠️ Attention** <br>
-On this open source build, I removed the Development Team ID and set signing to "Sign to Run Locally".
-This prevents Informant from being authorized in `Security & Privacy > Privacy > Accessibility`.
-For now, use your Development Team ID and set certificate to `Development`.
-Please change these back before you push to the parent repository.
-I'm working on a fix now.
+Please remove your Development Team ID and set the certificate to `Sign to Run Locally` in `Signing & Capabilities` prior to making a pull request.

 ## Feedback